 - analysis and advocacy on international tax law and UK financial sector taxation;

-I work as Head of Enhanced Investigations (previously Head of Regional Operations in the Sahel) for Conflict Armament Research, an organisation established to investigate the use and movement of weapons, and broader conflict economies, in ongoing armed conflicts.
-In recent years I have focussed on the western Sahel, spending about 30-40 percent of my time there, though in the last three years I have also undertaken fieldwork in central Africa, Somalia, Iraq and southeast Asia.
-Separately, I am a consultant advisor and investigator for a number of governmental and non-governmental organisations on armed conflict, international tax and illicit finance.
+I am a consultant advisor and investigator for a number of governmental and non-governmental organisations on armed conflict, international tax and illicit finance.
+Until 2022 I worked as Head of Enhanced Investigations (previously Head of Regional Operations in the Sahel) for Conflict Armament Research, an organisation established to investigate the use and movement of weapons, and broader conflict economies, in ongoing armed conflicts.
+I focussed on the western Sahel, though since 2015 I have also undertaken fieldwork in central Africa, Somalia, Iraq and southeast Asia.

 Since 2009 I have intermittently been a consultant field researcher for the Small Arms Survey on Sudan and South Sudan.
 I served as a member of the UN Panel of Experts on Sudan in 2011, helping to document a modest renaissance of government airstrikes and non-Arab inter-ethnic fighting in eastern Darfur.